Ownerszz/Astar-java/README.md

 # Astar

 Created a simple Astar pathfinding interface.
+In the documentation folder you can find:
+* A class diagram

 This project is divided in 3 parts:
 * core: Where all the components are for the Astar Algorithm.